ramsyagha/tutorials/README.md

 ## Course Objectives

 This course will cover the basics of R and RStudio for beginner users.
-R is a basic yet powerful tool to analyse and interpret data and represent a basic tool for any scientific work.
-By the end of the course, the participants should be able to:
+R is a basic yet powerful tool for data analysis and interpretation that represent a basic tool for any scientist.
+By the end of the course, participants should be able to:

 - confidently use of R, RStudio and its environment
 - understand the overall architechture of R, including most of R operators, types of data, main R-objects, and some basic functions